Nottinghamshire sink design company has been sold to historic US manufacturer

 The acquisition will broaden Kohler’s product offering in the UK and Europe.

-Founder of the Nottinghamshire-based company, Tim Bayes, will remain part of the business as managing director and head of creative.
+Tim Bayes, Kast founder, will remain part of the business as managing director and head of creative.

 Tim said: “When I started the company more than 20 years ago, there was no-one to follow, because no-one was making and designing concrete products like we were.